jaxxstorm/leebriggs.co.uk/_posts/2021-11-06-pulumi-faqs.md

 When you see Pulumi, with its scary application language workflow, it's easy to panic.

- -"Hang on a minute, do I have to check if my provisioning operation is successful?"
+ - "Hang on a minute, do I have to check if my provisioning operation is successful?"
  - "Am I going to have to _check errors_?"
  - I swear to god if I have to use a `try` or `catch` I'm going to quit.